Highway location marker: Carriageway identification

 Until the advent of dual carriageways, it was seldom necessary to identify the actual carriageway.
 When this was necessary, the carriageway was often identified informally in terms of the town or city to which the carriageway is heading or by using one of the points of the compass.
 However, the use of highway location markers to pinpoint accidents made it necessary to identify the correct carriageway in an unambiguous manner so that the emergency services could get to the scene of the accident with minimal delay.

-Location marker examples
+Examples worldwide

 These location marker examples have been chosen because each has a novel feature over and above route and location identification.